 Make your learning experience enjoyable by preparing from the quick links available on this page.
 Use the Class 10 SST History Chapter 4 NCERT Solutions and get to know different concepts involved.
 All the Solutions are covered as per the latest syllabus guidelines.
 Knowing the NCERT Class 10 History Chapter 4 Questions and Answers helps students to attempt the exam with confidence.

-The Making of Global World NCERT Intext Questions and Answers
+The Making of Global World Class 10 Questions Answers

 Question 1.